One too many drinks can leave you sitting in the drunk tank with a DUI.

 In most cases, law enforcement does not intentionally carry out injustice or break the law.
 That’s not to say that it isn’t possible, but it is unlikely in most cases.
 That being said, everyone makes mistakes, and it is possible for police to make mistakes during the arrest or when gathering evidence.

 There are certain standards that have to be explicitly followed when obtaining evidence.
-If your rights are violated in any way, or it can be proved that evidence was mishandled, a good attorney will know where to look and what to do next, which in most cases would be a motion to suppress evidence or a move for an outright dismissal.
+If your rights are violated in any way, or it can be proved that evidence was mishandled, a good criminal defense attorney in Colorado Springs, CO will know where to look and what to do next, which in most cases would be a motion to suppress evidence or a move for an outright dismissal.

 Hiring an attorney means you have a trusted advisor working on your behalf to get you the absolute best outcome possible.